We are a not for profit, private Eating Disorder Service in London

 -

-We have two types of initial appointment clinician led and Psychiatrist led.
+We offer two types of initial assessment: Clinician-led and Consultant Psychiatrist-led.

-We will also take current height, body weight and may check blood pressure, temperature and pulse.
+As part of the assessment, we will record your current height and weight and may also check your blood pressure, temperature, and pulse.

 -